cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/6d9c5317-4595-4305-830f-eb16b2123bc6" style="border: 2px solid red" />
 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/a748363a-18b8-44f0-b05e-c1436b7e7f1d" style="border: 2px solid red" />
 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/5b5c9fe1-8f18-4d56-8d2f-91fb55dfe615" style="border: 2px solid red" />

-## Frequently Asked Questions:

-1. Why do we need to update Steam Client to Steam Families Beta?
-We no need to do that before.
-> The game will be hot when it is just released.
-We use this method to reduce the costs and sell the game cheaper otherwise we will have to prepare many accounts and there will be a lot of money and that will make us sell it expensive.

-2. It is so complicated!!!
-> We are very sorry about this.
-This method may require a little patience to setup.
-After the setup is completed, everything can be played as usual.

-2. Will it revoke our previous borrow?
-> Don't worry, your previous borrow will not be revoked by the Beta update.

-3. Can I revert the Steam Client update in the future?
-> Yes, just change the Client Beta Participation back to no beta option.

 <h2></h2>